beyondessential/tupaia/packages/server-utils/README.md

 # @tupaia/server-utils

-Utility functions that are just for server packages
+Utility functions that are just for server packages.